kbaniak/rpi_touch_driver/README.md

 NOTE: Updated driver with the following changes:
 * removed multitouch support
 * hardcoded event transformation for Eleduino7" in JiveLite (see https://sites.google.com/site/picoreplayer/home)
+* (kbaniak) corrected managing /dev/hidrawX device handling with 'data ready for reading' polling.
+Now we read cahr device when data is available.
+No more buffer overlap and truncated messages.
+* (kbaniak) added hidraw data parsing routine and provided more debug

 links:
 * Original driver: https://github.com/bsteinsbo/rpi_touch_driver